Skip to main content

 How It Differs from a Traditional Search

 A Keenious search is made for overview as much as for individual results.
-Instead of one long ranked list to sift through line by line, it returns a set of the best-matching papers and analyses that set as a whole.
+Instead of one long ranked list to sift through line by line, it returns a set of the best-matching publications and analyses that set as a whole.
 The results come grouped into research areas: the strongest matches and a picture of the directions the literature takes, at the same time.
 Digging deeper happens by opening the research area that interests you, not by paging further down a list.

 Matching